Kishori IVF

 What Are Uterine Fibroids?

 Uterine fibroids are non-cancerous growths that develop in the uterus.
-These tumours can vary in size, ranging from the size of a seed to as large as a grapefruit.
+These tumors can vary in size, ranging from the size of a seed to as large as a grapefruit.
 Although the chances of a fibroid becoming cancerous are extremely rare, they can still cause discomfort and other health issues depending on their size and location.

 Interestingly, most women with fibroids don’t experience any symptoms.
 Fibroids are often discovered by accident during a routine gynaecological exam or while checking for other conditions, such as during a pelvic exam or pregnancy ultrasound.